 • One-click launch — Deliver interactive web apps (Jupyter, RStudio), graphical apps (MATLAB, ANSYS), or batch executables and scripts (serial, distributed, or parallel) with a single click.

 • Reproducibility — Job parameters, software versions, and input files are tracked and stored.
-One-click restart and checkpoint/resume supported where the application allows.
+One-click restart and checkpoint/resume are supported where the application allows.

-Compute Integration — Flexible and Location-Agnostic
+Compute integration — flexible and location-agnostic

-OSP abstracts infrastructure complexity, connecting researchers to compute resources without requiring them to manage the underlying systems.
+OneSciencePlace abstracts infrastructure complexity, connecting researchers to compute resources without requiring them to manage the underlying systems.

-• Universal compute connectivityIntegrate any compute cluster or standalone Linux host — on-premises, cloud, or hybrid, including ACCESS and NAIRR resources.
+• Universal compute connectivity — Integrate any compute cluster or standalone Linux host — on-premises, cloud, or hybrid — including ACCESS and NAIRR resources.
 Multiple systems per tenant supported.

 • Flexible runtimes — Docker, Apptainer/Singularity containers, executable scripts, or compiled binaries.
 Serial, parallel (MPI), many-task, and GPU workloads supported.